Sofia-Carrion/Watercolour_Pen_Plotter/README.md

 The Watercolour Pen Plotter is a CNC machine designed to operate like a traditional pen plotter but tailored for watercolor painting on traditional 8.5 x 11 paper.
 The goal is to create a compact, user-friendly frame with an added feature for mixing paint.
 The CNC machine will paint freely, blending colors and adjusting shades by varying the paint-to-water ratios through an automated process.

 ## Progress:
+A detailed file describing the process can be found here: [Go to Documentation](Progress.md)

 Summary:
 _________________________________________________________________________________________________________________